 These also make for great interactive entertaining.
 I love to have all the ingredients on the table and just let my guests help themselves to rolling their own spring rolls, much like a Taco Party!

 My kids have fond memories of eating these Vietnamese Spring Rolls on one of the islands off the Mekong river, made with the local elephant fish.
-It was an absolutely delicious meal; the fish, as you can see below, was deep fried and crispy and as the rolls were all prepared for us at the table, we just had to sit back and enjoy the meal which also consisted of a prawn and vegetable soup, some rice and squid.
+It was an absolutely delicious meal; the fish, as you can see below, was deep fried and crispy and as the rolls were all prepared for us at the table.
+We just had to sit back and enjoy the meal which also consisted of a prawn and vegetable soup, some rice and squid.
 Total yum!

 When you come across this recipe online, the rolls are always filled with prawns (shrimp), a classic case of everyone copying everyone, I suppose, in this day of easy internet access.
-If truth be told, I’ve had these Vietnamese Spring Rolls filled with so many other meats besides prawns, whether it be fish, chicken, beef or pork.
+If truth be told, I’ve had or seen these Vietnamese Spring Rolls filled with so many other meats besides prawns, whether it be fish, chicken, beef or pork.

 And, I have to say, the prawn version is the blandest version of them all.
 Which is not necessarily a bad thing, given that half the beauty of this recipe lies in the dipping sauces you serve it with.

-I’m giving you one of my recipes for Vietnamese Spring Rolls, these ones are filled with salmon and shiitake, 2 fairly strong-flavoured ingredients.
+I’m giving you one of our recipes for Vietnamese Spring Rolls, these ones are filled with salmon and shiitake, 2 fairly strong-flavoured ingredients.
 The salmon and umami filled shiitake go very well together.

 In fact, the whole spring roll is a seamless blend of bold, mild and aromatic.
 When it gets dunked into either dip, it takes on yet another level of flavour – sweet from the sweet chilli sauce and hot and sour from the dipping sauce.

 I think the peanuts (or peanut butter) totally ruin the clean and sharp flavours of the gỏi cuốn.
 I always serve Vietnamese spring rolls with a hot and sour dipping sauce.

-Vegetarian Vietnamese Spring Rolls and Other Variations
+Vegetarian and Other Variations